-- The next level of management
+- Line Manager

-- Your team's General Manager
+- General Manager

 - General Manager People, Culture and Safety

 - Chief Executive Officer

 All concerns and questions will be treated seriously, and confidentiality will be maintained to the highest degree possible.
 The Company is committed to maintaining its values and, as such, may take appropriate actions to protect a person who reports a breach in circumstances where doing so potentially puts them in a difficult situation.
 That is, the Company seeks to protect whistle-blowers, and whilst Company policy is under development in this area, please review SGH's Whistleblower Policy as published on their website.